terrestris/react-geo-ws/gitbook/introduction/npm.md

 ```

 # Adjusting the number of files beeing monitored by the system
-* By default the system monitores a specific number of files
+* By default the system monitors a specific number of files
 * If this number is beeing reached, the executed command will fail
 * To make sure this doesn't happen, we will exceed the number manually